-Pursuant to the requirements of the Securities Act of 1933, as amended, Arteris, Inc. has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in Campbell, California, on this day of , 2021.
+Pursuant to the requirements of the Securities Act of 1933, as amended, Arteris, Inc. has duly caused this Amendment No. 1 to the registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in Campbell, California, on this 18th day of October, 2021.

-Arteris, Inc.

-Ву:

-K. Charles Janac
+By: /s/ K. Charles Janac K. Charles Janac

 President and Chief Executive Officer